tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 ```

 You can only efficiently access values by their keys.
 In `age`, you *can't* get
-a name from the age:
+efficiently get a name from the age:

 ```
 >>> age[34]